jcervantesortiz1/SNHU-Capstone/Enhancement Two/README.md

 <img src="https://github.com/jcervantesortiz1/SNHU-Capstone/blob/main/Images/Enhancement%202%20Updated%20Data%20Structure.png" width="100%">
 <p>This is the updated class structure for the system.
 It consists of five total classes, with the main method being in the Driver class.</p>

+## Conclusion
+This project reflects java programing standards and best practices in regards to algorithms and data structures.
+The new class structure allows for features to be added easier in the furture.
+It also makes the project more scalable since additional animals can be added easily with mimimal changes.
+The use of HashMap allows for faster data retrieval, which will be important if the system has alot of animals in a map at any given point.
+Lastly the system incoporates proper data validation and ensures that the system functions optimally even if invalid input is passed in.

 ## Acknowledgements

 This project was developed originally for **IT-145: Foundation in Application Development** and later enhanced in **CS-499: Computer Science Capstone** at SNHU.